scripting/feedBase/readme.md

 ### Why?

-The world of news and blogs need glue.
+The world of news and blogs needs glue.
 We'll never know how much stuff is going on until we start looking for it.
 In a sense it's like the first time around, when we <a href="https://en.wiktionary.org/wiki/put_out_feelers">put out feelers</a> of different kinds.
 Some worked others didn't.
 I remember this approach, the one I'm using in feedBase, working really well.

 ### Why now?